chef/chef-web-docs/chef_master/source/config_rb_supermarket.rst

 This configuration file has the following settings for SMTP:

 ``default['supermarket']['smtp_address']``
+   The SMTP server address that Supermarket will use to send mail.

 ``default['supermarket']['smtp_password']``
+   The SMTP server password.

 ``default['supermarket']['smtp_port']``
    The port on which the service is to listen.

 ``default['supermarket']['smtp_user_name']``
+   The user on the SMTP server.

 SSL
 -----------------------------------------------------